gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

   \ref gz::physics::SetFreeGroupWorldPose::FreeGroup "FreeGroup"
   object in `SetFreeGroupWorldPose` feature.
 For more information about the physics concepts, please refer to
-  \ref physicsconcepts "Ignition Physics simulation concepts" tutorial.
+  \ref physicsconcepts "Gazebo Physics simulation concepts" tutorial.
 - \ref gz::physics::Feature::Implementation "Implementation" interfaces
 the actual physics engines API for the custom feature.
 It has
 \ref gz::physics::Feature::Implementation::InitiateEngine "InitiateEngine"